Bohumín arson attack: Police response

 Initial investigations conducted by the police revealed that the fire was deliberately set and concluded the incident was an arson attack.
 The motive was said to be a conflict within the family.
 Police officials detained Konopka, who is accused in connection with the incident, and during an interview with Česká televize, regional police chief Tomáš Kužel compared the incident to the 2013 Frenštát pod Radhoštěm explosion which eventually killed seven people.

 Sentencing

 On 30 November 2021, the County Court in Ostrava accepted a plea bargain concluded between the perpetrator and the State Attorney, under which the perpetrator admitted guilt and accepted a sentence of life imprisonment.
 In doing so, the perpetrator avoided a lengthy public court trial.

 Other mass murders

-The attack is the worst mass murder in post-WW2 Czech history (see list of massacres).
+The attack was the worst mass murder in post-WW2 Czech history (see list of massacres) until the 2023 Prague shooting.
 Other mass murders in the Czech Republic in the past decade include the 2013 Harok family murder and Frenštát pod Radhoštěm apartment building explosion, the 2015 Uherský Brod shooting and the 2019 Ostrava hospital attack.
-The January 2020 Vejprty care center fire was also started deliberately according to investigators, however no one has been charged with causing 8 deaths therein yet.
+The January 2020 Vejprty care center fire was also started deliberately according to investigators, however no one has yet been charged with causing the 8 deaths therein.
 Another attempted mass murder in Lenora in 2019 ended with only the arsonist's loss of life.